 Broad Canyon Wilderness, Broad Canyon again - Organ Mountains - Desert Peaks National Monument

 Both times we parked at the top of the hill preferring to descend the hideous stretch of un-maintained road on foot.
-The first day we hiked up the section of Broad where the road leaves the canyon bottom, on its way to the crossing further on just upstream from the confluence with Valles Canyon.
+The first day we hiked up the section of Broad where the road leaves the canyon bottom, on its way to the crossing further on just upstream near the confluence with Valles Canyon.
 The cliffs here grow to over a hundred feet high.
-A few days later, on New Years Day, we investigated nameless tributary that comes into Broad about 3/4 of a mile northeast of Valles.
+A few days later, on New Years Day, we investigated a nameless tributary that comes into Broad about 3/4 of a mile northeast of Valles.
 The first morning was a bit cold and windy, the second was much warmer but, both days had those beautiful deep blue winter skies.

 Saw some petroglyphs I had never noticed before in the deep section of the main canyon.